rsta2/circle-docs/docs/basic-system-services/gpio-access.rst

 CI2CMaster
 ^^^^^^^^^^

 This class is a driver for the I2C master devices of the Raspberry Pi computer.
-The GPIO pin mapping for the I2C master devices is as follows:
+The GPIO pin mapping for the I2C master devices of the Raspberry Pi 1-4 is as follows:

 =======	=======================	=======================	=======================	===================
 nDevice	nConfig 0 (SDA SCL)	nConfig 1 (SDA SCL)	nConfig 2 (SDA SCL)	Raspberry Pi boards